alephium/www/src/content/news/builders-uncut-linx-labs-567963b63980/index.md

 _This serie of interviews was conducted at the Athens Builders Meetup, which took place at the end of June 2024.
 If you’re just discovering Alephium’s ecosystem, it’s a great way to learn about all the main projects!_

-Here, Radu, from <a href="https://x.com/linx_labs" data-href="https://x.com/linx_labs">Linx Labs</a> shares the latest developments on <a href="https://linxotc.com/" data-href="https://linxotc.com/">Linx OTC</a>, plans for the upcoming lending platform and his vision for the future of Alephium’s DeFi Ecosystem.Find the full (slightly edited) transcript below if you prefer reading.
+Here, Radu, from <a href="https://x.com/linx_labs" >Linx Labs</a> shares the latest developments on <a href="https://linxotc.com/" >Linx OTC</a>, plans for the upcoming lending platform and his vision for the future of Alephium’s DeFi Ecosystem.Find the full (slightly edited) transcript below if you prefer reading.

 `video: https://www.youtube.com/watch?v=yfgOOLGjp4E`

 #### Can you present yourself briefly and the project that you are building?

 I’m Radu, a co-founder of Linx.
 We are building on Alephium.
-We started as a DeFi project and began our journey a couple of years ago on a different chain, where we built a <a href="http://LinxWallet.xyz" data-href="http://LinxWallet.xyz">wallet</a>.
+We started as a DeFi project and began our journey a couple of years ago on a different chain, where we built a <a href="http://LinxWallet.xyz" >wallet</a>.
 We solved the user experience problem effectively, so users no longer have to care about shards and can enjoy a smooth experience sending tokens.
 We then switched to Alephium to make everything easier.

-Recently, we launched a platform called <a href="https://linxotc.com/" data-href="https://linxotc.com/">Linx OTC</a>, allowing users to swap tokens without a middleman.
+Recently, we launched a platform called <a href="https://linxotc.com/" >Linx OTC</a>, allowing users to swap tokens without a middleman.
 Alephium enables this unique feature, allowing OTC trades without an escrow, which is quite amazing.
 Next, we are working on a peer-to-peer lending platform, simplifying lending to the bare minimum.
 You can choose the duration of the loan, the collateral as a lender, and the interest you want to earn.
 It’s as simple as possible.

 ![](image_9def256581.png)